ml4physics/cyjax/README.md

 While the code runs on both CPU and GPU (if JAX is installed to support this), the latter is advisable for large models.

 # Installation

+You may want to install the code in a new virtual environment.
+This can be created using `python -m venv cyjax-env` and activated using `source cyjax-env/bin/activate` from within the terminal at a desired working directory.

+Note: If a specific version of [JAX](https://github.com/google/jax) is required, e.g. with GPU support, next follow the instructions [here](https://github.com/google/jax#installation).
+Otherwise, by default the CPU version of JAX will be installed.

 Installation is easiest using [pip](https://packaging.python.org/en/latest/key_projects/#pip).
+First, update it by running: `pip install --upgrade pip setuptools`.
+Then, depending on whether the code is intended to be modified for development, do either of the following:
+- Simply run `pip install git+https://github.com/ml4physics/cyjax.git`.
+- Download (or clone) the repository.
-From within the root folder of this repository, run `pip install --upgrade pip setuptools` followed by `pip install .` to install the package.
+  Open the root folder of the repository in a terminal and then run `pip install -e .`.
-If you intend to modify the code for development, use `pip install -e .` instead.
+  The `-e` flag will allow you to modify the code without having to reinstall it.
-If a specific version of [JAX](https://github.com/google/jax) is required, e.g. with GPU support, first follow the instructions [here](https://github.com/google/jax#installation).

 To run the scripts, additionally [hydra](https://hydra.cc) is required (`pip install --upgrade hydra-core`).

+## Requirements

+Currently, the code works with python versions greater or equal version `3.7`, both with or without JAX GPU support.

+The required packages, which are listed in `setup.py`, are automatically installed with the above installation process.
+Otherwise, they have to be installed manually.

 ## Building the documentation
 This project uses [sphinx](https://www.sphinx-doc.org) to generate the documentation.